 You can also find hexagonal tiles with intricate and complex patterns, like the random oddments used to make the old-fashioned patchwork quilts.
 These tiles can be laid uniformly in pre-ordained directions or designs.
 Alternatively, to make a unique and strikingly individualised statement, they can be laid totally at random.
 Many hexagonal collections come in unsorted packs to create precisely this effect.

-For those wanting a classic retro look, there are traditional Victorian plain hexagon tile in terracotta, white or stone shades, or for something more avant-garde there is the 3D triple cube design, either in monochrome or a daring primary colour.
+For those wanting a classic retro look, there are traditional Victorian plain hexagon tile in terracotta, white or stone shades.
 Plain tiles in a single colour can be mixed with stripes, stars or circles in the same colour on white, or vice versa.

 For the really nostalgic, hexagonal tiles can be found in traditional patchwork quilt designs, while there are also some superbly colourful jumble patchworks available in old-fashioned souk style, or a Spanish Andalucian style in a blue and white pattern.
 Stone surfaces can be replicated in smooth, marble-effect glaze or rough ceramics, and tiles can be scored or rippled for additional texturing.